 Location: Great Hall, King’s College London Strand campus.

-The 2016 Conflict, Security & Development Conference is a joint initiative of postgraduate master’s students from the Conflict, Security and Development (CSD) programme, the War Studies Department and the Institute for International Development (IDI) at King’s College London.
-This event follows the success of previous conferences held in 2015 and 2014.
+The 2016 Conflict, Security & Development Conference was a joint initiative of postgraduate master’s students from the Conflict, Security and Development (CSD) programme, the War Studies Department and the Institute for International Development (IDI) at King’s College London.

 WATCH: Video by the 2016 conference chairs

-This year’s conference places special emphasis on the role of marginalised communities in the evolution, continuation and determination of conflict.
-By highlighting the role of those demographic, ethnic and religious groups that often receive least attention, the conference aims to contribute to a more nuanced and accurate understanding of contemporary issues in security and development as well as approaches to solve these.
-As conflicts are increasingly fought along a number of varying fault lines, critical engagement with the impact of marginalised communities is crucial for both national and international organisations in developing sustainable policy solutions.The Conference is structured around four individual panels, introducing leading policy-makers, practitioners and academics in the field to critically analyse and discuss specific aspects in the debate about marginalised communities.
-It also offers a networking opportunity for both recruiters and students.
+The 2016 conference placed special emphasis on the role of marginalised communities in the evolution, continuation and determination of conflict.
+By highlighting the role of those demographic, ethnic and religious groups that often receive least attention, the conference aimed to contribute to a more nuanced and accurate understanding of contemporary issues in security and development as well as approaches to solve these.
+As conflicts are increasingly fought along a number of varying fault lines, critical engagement with the impact of marginalised communities is crucial for both national and international organisations in developing sustainable policy solutions.The Conference was structured around four individual panels, introducing leading policy-makers, practitioners and academics in the field to critically analyse and discuss specific aspects in the debate about marginalised communities.
+It also offered a networking opportunity for both recruiters and students.
 For all the details on panels and speakers, please visit the dedicated 2016 conference website.